ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 ### Task 10: updateUniqueItems Function
 Create a function named `updateUniqueItems` that modifies a `Map` by updating all entries with a quantity of 1 to 100.
 The function demonstrates handling data structures and ensuring type safety by throwing an error if the provided argument is not a `Map`.

+### Task 11:  WeakMap and queryAPI
+Task 11 introduces the use of a `WeakMap` to track the number of times an API endpoint is queried.
+The function `queryAPI` increments a count for each call associated with a specific endpoint.
+If an endpoint is queried five times or more, it throws an error indicating high load.

 ## File Overview

 ### Task 0